-^{}This CT Anatomy exam is a mandatory requirement for ANY candidate who did not successfully complete CT Imaging 2 and/or CT Imaging 3 as of January 2021 and wishes to proceed to the CTIC.
+^{}This CT Anatomy exam is a mandatory requirement for ANY candidate who did not successfully complete CT Imaging 2 and CT Imaging 3 as of January 2021 and wishes to proceed to the CTIC.
+Individuals have the option of enrolling in Sectional Anatomy 1 and Sectional Anatomy 2 full-length courses in lieu of the sectional anatomy exam, if they are not comfortable with the self-directed/self-study format or feel they need additional support and guidance in learning sectional anatomy.